 Once society began absorbing the troops coming home from the war with their own damage, movies changed.
 Which means to make the cut this time the movie must have been released between 1946 and 1959.
 Naturally, it has to have been shot in black and white.
 Then again, although I’d like to restrict the list to American films only, what’s probably the best movie on my list, “The Third Man” (1949) -- made in England -- won’t permit it.

 Without further ado, my five favorite film noir movies for today are:

 - “The Big Heat” (1953): B&W. 90 minutes.
 Directed by Fritz Lang.
 Cast: Glenn Ford, Gloria Grahame, Lee Marvin, Jocelyn Brando.
 Note: Sgt.
 Dave Bannion (Ford) is an honest cop who is drawn into investigating the apparent suicide of a coworker.
 He eventually ends up battling the local crime syndicate.
-Marvin is at his evil best as the brutal enforcer for the big boss.
-Yes, this is the one with the scene that has Marvin -- just for grins -- slinging boiling coffee into his girlfriend’s (Grahame) pretty face.
+Marvin is at his evil best as the brutal enforcer for the syndicate's boss.
+Yes, this is the picture with the notorious scene that has Marvin's character slinging boiling coffee into his girlfriend’s (Grahame) pretty face ... just for grins.